Articulating notes on the ocarina

 Lets practice doing some basic tonguing.
 Have a go with this, starting each note with a short tongued articulation.

 The commas above the staff are breath marks, indicating notes that can be cut short to breathe.
-Remember that having notes start at the right time is far more important to the rhythm of music than exactly when a note ends.
+Having notes start at the right time is far more important to the rhythm of music than exactly when a note ends.
 It's perfectly fine to end a note early to breathe, and better than struggling running out of air.

-Try to time your tonguing and breathing so that the note starts exactly on the beat.
+Try to time your tonguing so that the notes starts exactly on the beat.
 If you play with a metronome, perfect timing can be heard as the sound of the metronome and the start of your note kind of 'blend together'.
+The following tool demonstrates how that sounds.

 Coordinating your tongue and fingers